featurevisor/featurevisor/docs/glossary.md

 To make sure they do not contain any human introduced mistakes, linting takes care of finding those issues early (if any) before proceeding with [building datafiles](/docs/building-datafiles).

 Learn more about linting [here](/docs/linting).

+## Logging

+Featurevisor [SDKs](#sdk) allow logging various different levels of messages which can be used for tracking, analyzing performance, troubleshooting, understanding how [evaluations](#evaluation) are done and more.

+Learn more about logging [here](/docs/sdks/javascript/#logging).

 ## Merge